 We drove from Panama City up to Colón and followed the signs to the Panama Canal.
-At the canal you can cross the canal on top of one of the locks.
-From there you get a nice view at the locks and ships.
-If you are lucky there could be a ship right in reach of you fingers.
+At the canal, you can cross the canal on top of one of the locks.
+From there you get a nice view of the locks and ships.
+If you are lucky there could be a ship right in reach of your fingers.
 It’s really amazing.

-After that you just keep going straight and follow the sign and road thru the “jungle” to the restaurant.
-When you get close to the restaurant and marina, you have to pass a small security gate.
-If the security personal asks, just tell you go to the restaurant and they will let you pass.
+After that, you just keep going straight and follow the sign and road thru the “jungle” to the restaurant.
+When you get close to the restaurant and Shelter Bay Marina, you have to pass a small security gate.
+If the security personal asks, just tell them you are going to the restaurant and they will let you pass.